Which Fuji pancake lens should I choose?

 - 7artisans 10mm f/3.5 X

-Below is a table summarising all the characteristics of these optics.
+Below is a table summarizing all the characteristics of these lenses.

 1 - Venus Optics Laowa 10mm f/4 Cookie X